 IN THIS SHORT COURSE WILL WE LEARN THE BASICS OF PROGRAMMING

-We will use the Python version 2.7 (note, no Python version 3) and IDLE, the Python's Integrated Development and Learning Environment.
+We will use the Python version 2.7.15 (but also Python version 3) and IDLE, the Python's Integrated Development and Learning Environment.

 PYTHON IS OPEN-SOURCE!

 You need just a computer and nothing more!

 www.python.org